Wilson194/Labelord/README.md

 ### License

-This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for more details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for more details.